stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 For other cases, use extra tools to package your work into a format that includes a copy of the required version of Python as well as your code and the dependencies.
 This ensures that your code runs with the expected version of Python, and that it has the correct version of each dependency.

 OCI container images will run on any system that has a container runtime such as Docker, Podman, Apple Container or WSL container, as well as on cloud infrastructure You can build OCI container images to include a copy of Python, along with your code and the required dependencies.
 Use OCI container images to package applications that are intended to be run in controlled environments, such as servers, cloud infrastructure, and CI systems.
-You can use Podman, [buildah](https://buildah.io/) or Docker to create OCI images.
+You can use [Podman](https://podman.io/), [buildah](https://buildah.io/) or Docker to create OCI images.

 > Consider using the [official Python container image](https://hub.docker.com/_/python) as the base image for your application container images.

 Use [PyInstaller](https://pyinstaller.org/), [Briefcase](https://briefcase.beeware.org/en/stable/) or [Nuitka](https://nuitka.net) to compile desktop and command-line applications as a single executable file.
 Each executable file includes a copy of Python, along with your code and the required dependencies.
 Each executable will only run on the type of operating system and CPU that it was compiled to use.
 For example, an executable for Microsoft Windows on Intel-compatible machines will work on all editions of Windows, but it will not run on macOS.
-Optionally, you can put executables in an operating system package to work with package management tools, such as an RPM or DEB package for Linux.
+Optionally, you can put executables in an operating system package to distribute them with package management tools, such as an RPM or DEB package for Linux.

 > _Requirements files:_ If you use requirements files to build or deploy projects then configure your tools to [use hashes](#ensure-that-requirements-files-include-hashes).